hitenshKharva/Building-Cloud-Data-Warehouse/README.md

-# Project: Building Cloud Data Warehouse
+# Building Cloud Data Warehouse

 This project builds an **ELT pipeline** that extracts data from **S3**, stages them in **Redshift**, and transforms data into a set of **dimensional tables** for  analytics team to continue finding insights in what songs their users are listening to.